Vladimir Gutiérrez: Milwaukee Brewers

 On April 5, 2024, Gutiérrez was claimed off waivers by the Milwaukee Brewers.
 He made two appearances for the Triple–A Nashville Sounds, struggling to a 13.50 ERA across 4 2/3 innings.
 On April 17, Gutiérrez was designated for assignment by Milwaukee.

 Boston Red Sox

 On April 18, 2024, Gutiérrez was traded to the Boston Red Sox in exchange for cash considerations.
 He made three appearances for the Triple–A Worcester Red Sox before he was designated for assignment by Boston on May 1.
 Gutiérrez cleared waivers and was sent outright to Worcester on May 6.
 In five appearances for Worcester, he struggled to a 9.00 ERA with eight strikeouts across eight innings.
 On May 26, Gutiérrez was released by the Red Sox organization.

 Pericos de Puebla

 On June 8, 2024, Gutiérrez signed with the Pericos de Puebla of the Mexican League.
 In 8 starts for Puebla, he posted a 4–2 record and 5.40 ERA with 39 strikeouts over 40 innings of work.

+Gutiérrez made 17 appearances (including 16 starts) for Puebla during the 2025 season, compiling a 5–3 record and 5.03 ERA with 66 strikeouts across 87 2/3 innings pitched.